||Salt Spring Island

 |Estimated End Date

 The public washrooms at Centennial Park were built in the late 1980’s and have been in need of replacement for several years.
 The aging facility relies on heavy flow toilets and experiences high demand during special events such as the Saturday Market, often causing mechanical failures in the system.
 During a failure the facility can be closed for several hours or the entire day leaving visitors without public washroom facilities.
+The park was originally built in 1967 with fill from dredging the near by harbour contributing to winter drainage problems experienced in the park today.

 A preliminary design was approved by PARC in January of 2018.
 The new washroom facility will occupy roughly the same footprint as the current washroom but with the addition of a single stall unisex/family washroom.
 In addition to having waterless urinals all washroom fixtures will meet LEED standards.